 for Georgia’s Fight Against COVID-19

 TBILISI, GEORGIA (26 June 2020)—ADB has allocated EUR440,000 to procure medical equipment to support the country’s efforts to contain COVID-19 pandemic.
-On 24 June, ADB and Roche Diagnostics Turkey, A.S. signed a contract on purchase of state-of-art Polymerase Chain Reaction (PCR) testing equipment that will be transferred to the Ministry of Internally Displaced Persons from Occupied Territories, Labour, Health and Social Affairs of Georgia.
+On 24 June, ADB and Roche Diagnostics Turkey, A.S. signed a contract on purchase of state-of-art fully automated high throughput Polymerase Chain Reaction (PCR) testing equipment that will be transferred to the Ministry of Internally Displaced Persons from Occupied Territories, Labour, Health and Social Affairs of Georgia.

 The grant is drawn from the ongoing Technical Assistance Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases.
 The grant adds to $100 million COVID-19 Active Response and Expenditure Support (CARES) Program that will provide budget support to the government of Georgia and help fund its comprehensive anti-crisis plan, approved by ADB Board on 28 May 2020.